miking-the-viking/learn-typescript/README.md

 `search()` was also implemented.
 It will search for a given value in the Binary Search Tree and return the path to the sought value as an array from the value to the root.

-Tests have been implemented demonstrating the accuracy of each of the different implementations of a `GenericList<T>`.
-Some todos for later would be better efficiencies.
-Maybe the Stack and/or Queue using the `GenericTreeList` instead of the `GenericArrayList`?
+Some rough tests have been implemented demonstrating the accuracy of each of the different implementations of a `GenericList<T>`.
+Also an Abstract Generic Queue Test was designed and implemented: allowing for testing both the QueueTree and Queue implementations of GenericList.